kumar-lakshmanan/Sachathya/README.md

 ## How to use

-    * Check the PyOne Presentation.pdf file for full info.
+* Check the PyOne [a relative link](PyOne%20Presentation.pdf) file for full info.
 (Sachathya was formarly known as PyOne)

 ## License / Credits